nsslofficial/VRF/README.md

 1. **carla:** <br>
 This dataset consist of three different datasets (Dataset_1, Dataset_2,Dataset_3), collected in varying traffic conditions.
 Each dataset further consists of five datasets (D1-D5).
 2. **usc_data_accuracy** <br>
-This dataset is refered in the paper as off-campus dataset and consist of five datasets (D1-D5).
+This dataset is refered in the paper as off-campus dataset and is a collection of five datasets (D1-D5).
 3. **rit_data_accurcay** <br>
-This dataset is refered in the paper as on-campus dataset and consist of six datasets (D1-D5).
+This dataset is refered in the paper as on-campus dataset and is a collection of six datasets (D1-D6).

 ## RUN Instructions
 This section explains how to run the code and reproduce accuracy results mentioned in Table#3 and Table#9 in the paper.